Categorizing Project Opportunities (Not Ranking)

 There are two main dimensions to this categorization:

-Customer: Once a contractor gets out of initial startup and survival mode, one of the first strategic decisions made should be about what their "Ideal Customer" looks like and defining a list of who their ideal customers are.
-The other end of that spectrum are any customers defined as "Blacklisted" - you would rather starve than work with them.
-The other list you will make of specific names are "Targeted Customers" - those that you believe have a high probability of fitting your "Ideal Customer" criteria that you are putting focused work into pursuing.
+1. Customer: Once a contractor gets out of initial startup and survival mode, one of the first strategic decisions should be defining what their "Ideal Customer" looks like and creating a list of customers who fit that definition.
+At the other end of the spectrum are "Blacklisted" customers - those you would rather starve than work with.
+The final list consists of "Targeted Customers" - those you believe have a high probability of fitting your ideal customer criteria and are receiving focused pursuit efforts.

-Strategic Market Choices and Experiments: These define where you have placed your bets including choices of industry sectors, geography, scopes of work, and deliver methods.
-The other end of this spectrum are some "Never-Go" boundaries that may include geographical limitations, project size limitations (high or low), etc.
+2. Strategic Market Choices and Experiments: These define where you are placing your bets, including industry sectors, geography, scopes of work, and delivery methods.
+At the other end of the spectrum are "Never-Go" boundaries that define where you will not compete, including geographic limitations, project size limitations (high or low), and similar constraints.

 The Categories